1993 CFL season: CFL news in 1993

 On February 23, the Sacramento Gold Miners were announced as the CFL's ninth franchise, during the league's annual meetings in Hamilton.
 The team began play in 1993 at Hornet Stadium in Sacramento, California.
 They joined the West Division.
 Sacramento became the first U.S.-based team to play in the CFL, and it was the first expansion team to be admitted into the league since 1954, when the B.C.
 Lions became a franchise.
 A potential expansion team to San Antonio, Texas (the San Antonio Riders, formerly of the then-suspended WLAF, to play as the San Antonio Texans) was put on hold for the 1993 season after the team folded instead.

 On March 6, The Canadian College Draft was held in Calgary at the Jubilee Auditorium, becoming the first Western Canadian city to host the event since Winnipeg in 1971.
 Calgary also played host to the Grey Cup game for only the second time in history on Sunday, November 28.
 In that game, the Edmonton Eskimos defeated the Winnipeg Blue Bombers, 33–23 before a crowd of 50,035.

 Records: Dave Ridgway set the CFL record for consecutive field goals made with 28.

+This season was rare in CFL history in that no single player gained 1,000 yards rushing.
+Winnipeg's Michael Richardson led the league with 925 yards.